Metabolism-of-Islands/metabolism-of-islands-platform/README.md

 518 Mb (1.4 Gb uncompressed)

-This file contains the entire Metabolism of Cities database, including all geometry and reference spaces.
+This file contains the entire Metabolism of Islands database, including all geometry and reference spaces.
 If you want to work with the data platform and you need mapping functionality, this is your file.

 ### [db-without-geometry.sql.gz](http://metabolismofcities.org/media/files/db-without-geometry.sql.gz)